moja-global/FLINT-UI/README.md

 npm run serve
 ```

+## Storybook

+To run Stroybook locally, you can follow the below procedure:

+1. Go to the `flint.ui` folder and run `npm install`.
+2. Run `npm run storybook` to start the Storybook server.
+3. Go to [localhost:6006](http://localhost:6006/) to view the Storybook.

 ## How to Get Involved?

 moja global welcomes a wide range of contributions as explained in [Contributing document](https://github.com/moja-global/About-moja-global/blob/master/CONTRIBUTING.md) and the [About moja-global Wiki](https://github.com/moja-global/.github/wiki).